-Today, the Victorian-styled town is a census designated place in Santa Barbara County.
-With about 1,000 residents, the town has been featured in the award winning movie Sideways, episodes of The Bachelor and several wine related documentaries and shows.
+Today, the Victorian-styled town is a census-designated place in Santa Barbara County.
+With about 1,000 residents, the town has been featured in the award-winning movie Sideways, episodes of The Bachelor and wine-related documentaries and shows.

 All this indicates the allure of town (and of the surrounding rolling hills) with the rich and famous.

 Things to Do in Los Olivos